RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 -----------------------
 A number of conversion methods exist to map between different coordinate systems for locations on the earth.

-a) Getting `antpos` in topocentric frame in units of meters
+a) Getting antenna positions in topocentric frame in units of meters
 ***************
 ::